danilop/strands-agents-semantic-summarizing-conversation-manager/README.md

-# Strands Agents – Semantic Summarizing Conversation Manager
+# Strands Agents – Semantic Summarizing Conversation Manager (Prototype)

 A conversation management system for Strands Agents that combines summarization with exact message recall using semantic search.
 As a prototype, this system demonstrates the core concepts but would benefit from additional hardening, testing, and optimization before production use.